abhicris/MovieFund/README.md

 # MovieFund - Fractional Movie Investment Platform

 A modern alternative investment platform for fractional ownership of movies.
-Investors can purchase shares in films and earn returns from box office, streaming, and distribution revenue.
+Investors can purchase lots in films (each lot represents 0.1% of the movie's budget) and earn returns from box office, streaming, and distribution revenue.

 ## Features

 - **Movie Listings**: Browse available investment opportunities with detailed film information
-- **Fractional Investment**: Invest in movies by purchasing shares (fractional ownership)
+- **Fractional Investment**: Invest in movies by purchasing lots (each lot = 0.1% of budget, 1000 lots per movie)
 - **Returns Tracking**: View projected returns and track investment performance
-- **Real-time Availability**: See available shares and investment status
+- **Real-time Availability**: See available lots and investment status
 - **Investment Dashboard**: Manage your portfolio and track returns
 - **Genre Filtering**: Filter movies by genre, language, and status
 - **Revenue Projections**: Detailed breakdown of box office, streaming, and distribution revenue